 Preheat oven to 350° and butter a 9” pie dish.

 Choose 3-4 Bartlett, Comice or other thin skinned pears, ripe but not overly ripe.

-Cut in half, scoop out the core, and slice into 1/4“ half moons.
+Cut in half, scoop out the core (I use a melon baller) and slice into 1/4“ half moons.

 Arrange in an overlapping pattern in the dish.

 In a blender, process until smooth (but don’t over process):